queer/singyeong/PROTOCOL.md

     ```
     Your client should start sending a heartbeat packet every
     `heartbeat_interval` milliseconds (more on this later).
+    If you want to use ETF or MessagePack, append an `encoding` query param to
+    the URL you connect to.
+Valid encoding values can be seen in the table below.
 2. Send the gateway a packet like this to identify:
     ```Javascript
     {